NYAN-x-CAT/Lime-Crypter/README.md

 - Injection - Hide payload behind a legit process

 ## Added Features

-- Changed Sleep To 60 seconds (AMSI Bypass)
+- Sleep For 60 seconds (AMSI Bypass)
-- Added More Injection Techniques
+- Changed Injection Techniques
 - Better UI
 - A lot more coming soon

 ### Prerequisites

 To open project you need:

-1- Visual Studio 2019+
+- Visual Studio 2019+
-2- This repository
+- This repository

 ### DISCLAIMER !!!